Emergency-Response-Demo/erdemo.io/architecture.md

 When a new Responder is registered, the Responder details are stored in the database.

+When a Responder is create, updated or deleted, the service will send a corresponding message to the _topic-responder_event Kakfa topic.

-The Service also listens on Kafka to the topic test-topic for updates to Responders and stores the latest Responder state in the Database.
-If the update to the responder includes an Incident Id (i.e. if the responder has been assigned to work on an Incident) the services also sends a new Kafka message to the topic test-topic.
+At the same time, the service also listens on the _topic-responder-command_ Kafka topic for updates to Responders (ie:  mission complete and corresponding responder is now available again for a new mission) and stores the latest responder state in the database.

-  - Send: test-topic
+  - Produce: topic-responder-event

-  - Listen: test-topic
+  - Consume: topic-responder-command

 # 6. Disaster Service